kinecosystem/kin-core-android/README.md

 ## Testing

-Both Unit tests and Android tests were provided, Android tests includes integration tests with Stellar test network, those tests are marked as `@LargeTest`, as those are time consuming tests that access the network, and operates against real Stellar testnet.
+Both Unit tests and Android tests are provided, Android tests include integration tests that run on the Stellar test network, these tests are marked as `@LargeTest`, because they are time consuming, and depends on the network.

 ## Contributing